Updated December 20, 2016 (Originally posted April 18, 2011)

-April 18, 2011 — Like most of our members you are probably working very hard on finding your best place to retire.
-Deciding whether your retirement destination will be where you live now, in the same community, or far away – there are so many possibilities it is hard to make a decision.
-This article is dedicated to another idea – that your best place to retire might be 2 places.
+Like most of our members you are probably working on finding your best place to retire.
+Will your retirement destination will be where you live now, in the same region, or far away – there are so many possibilities!
+This article is dedicated to a different idea – that your best place to retire might be 2 places.
 You might also be interested in this companion article for ideas on dual places to live: “Best Places to Retire: Our Ideal Snowbird Pairings“.

 On the Plus Side – Avoiding Compromises

-Another compromise that can be avoided by having 2 homes is having to settle for one kind of community.
-Moving away permanently from where you live now would mean saying goodbye to most of your friends and ties to the community.
-Renting a low cost home in Florida during the winter, however, might allow you to come back every summer and not lose contact.
-Or, you might want the activities of an active adult community, but don’t necessarily want to be in that in kind of environment all year long.
+Living in two places means you don’t have to settle for one kind of lifestyle.
+For example, you might want the activities of an active adult community, but don’t necessarily want to be in that in kind of environment all year long.
 Or, you might find that living in a house in one location and an apartment in another offers an interesting variety.
-Perhaps you would like to add more of an urban environment as a change from the suburbs or small town where you have spent most of your life.
+Perhaps you would like to live part of the time in an urban environment as a change from the suburbs or small town.
 Two (or even more places) can help you enjoy a wide and enriching array of lifestyles.
-Most of the retirees we know of report that living in 2 different places adds a great deal to their lives – new friends, experiences, and a break from the routine.
+Most of the retirees we know of report that living in two different places adds a great deal to their lives – new friends, experiences, and a break from the routine.

 There are no rules about the different places you can live in, or the lifestyle you have to choose.
 Your choice could be as simple as participating in a home exchange program like homeexchange.com, which lets you swap homes with people around the globe.
-Many people find these invigorating – whether once a year or multiple times.
-You might own a home in one state (the one you live in now, or a new one), and rent in another.
-A big advantage of renting, particularly in this down market, is that you have no strings attached.
-One winter you sample Hawaii, the next year Arizona.
-Over at Eons.com there was a pretty interesting discussion about living in 2 places recently.
+Many people find these invigorating – once a year or more.
+You might own a home in one state, and rent in another.
+A big advantage of renting is that you have no strings attached.
+One winter you get to sample Hawaii, the next year Arizona.
+Maybe you keep doing that for years, or perhaps you find the perfect location and then always go there.

 Coping with the Cost